Welcome to Seaforth Counselling Services

-Hello, I am Julia, a qualified and experienced counsellor, working in private practice in Penarth and for a mental health agency based in Cardiff.
-I work with individual adults and young people from 11 years onwards.
-I offer long-term and short-term counselling depending on your needs, in person, via zoom video and telephone.
+Hello, I am Julia, a fully qualified integrative therapist working in private practice in Penarth and for a mental health agency based in Cardiff.
+I work with individual adults and young people aged 11 years onwards.
+I offer long-term and short-term counselling depending on your needs, in person, online and via telephone.
 I am a certified online and telephone counsellor and can deliver remote counselling.

 I am an integrative counsellor, working from a person-centred perspective.
-This means that I am able to bring together elements of different therapeutic approaches to suit you.
-I use different types of counselling theories in my work, depending on the issue(s) you wish to bring to counselling and most importantly what feels right for you.
+This means that I am able to bring together elements of different therapeutic approaches to suit your individual needs.
+I use a variety of approaches and counselling theories in my work, depending on the issue(s) you wish to bring to counselling and most importantly what feels right for you.
+My approach is relational, focusing on connecting with you and developing our relationship.
 You can find out more about this approach here.

-I am a warm and empathic person and will offer you the opportunity to be heard and respected, with whatever you may wish to discuss with me.
-Together we can explore issues relating to bereavement, loss and grief, depression and anxiety, self-harm, stress, trauma and academic or work-related issues.
+I am a genuine, warm, honest and empathic person and will offer you the opportunity to be heard and respected, with whatever you may wish to discuss with me.
+I fully appreciate the courage it takes in being vulnerable with someone.

-Ultimately, the important thing is that we are able to work well together and that you feel able to share your thoughts and feelings freely without judgement.
-I do my best to ensure you are able to put trust in me and our work by offering a confidential, judgment-free space with warmth and respect.
+Ultimately, the important thing is that we can work well together and that you feel able to share your thoughts and feelings freely without judgement.
+I do my best to ensure you are able to put your trust in me and our work by offering a confidential, judgment-free space with warmth and respect.
 I will encourage you to be self-reflective, engage in self-exploration into your thoughts, feelings, emotions, experiences from early life and the beliefs you hold.
+The aim is to uncover new choices, options and possibilities.

 I have extensive experience in a variety of educational settings including supporting and coaching teachers in university and as an advisor for local authorities in England and Wales.